 PS Engineering can make a custom-tailored wiring harness for the installer.
 All harnesses use Mil-spec quality components with professional techniques, and are fully tested before shipment.
-Contact PS Engineering for more information, www.psengineering.com.
+Contact PS Engineering for more information, www.ps-engineering.com.

-If the aircraft already has pilot headset jacks in-

-stalled, you may re-use one mono set for the AUX (radio) jacks but they should be moved to a new location to avoid confusion with the pilot's headphone jacks.
+If the aircraft already has headset jacks installed, you may re-use one mono set for the AUX (radio) jacks but they should be moved to a new location to avoid confusion with the pilot's headphone jacks.
 In the event the intercom has to be removed for any reason, these jacks provide access to the aircraft radio system.
-Remove and discard copilot headset jacks if mono..
+Remove and discard copilot headset jacks if these are monaural.

-To connect intercom into the aircraft audio system, parallel the appropriate set of cables from the intercom to the Auxiliary Aircraft Radio Headset Jacks.
+To connect intercom into the aircraft audio system, parallel the appropriate set of cables from the intercom to the Auxiliary Aircraft Radio Headset Jacks described above.
 Finally, install new pilot, copilot and passenger headset jacks into the aircraft and connect them directly to the appropriate pins of the PM3000.
 See the wiring diagram for all details of the wire harness interconnect.